Skip to content

 Here are just a few materials to get your creative, ring planning juices flowing:

-Whiskey barrel rings, antlers, zirconium, damascus steel, stainless steel, rubber, titanium and on and on and on.
+Whiskey barrel rings, antlers, zirconium, Damascus steel, stainless steel, rubber, titanium and on and on and on.

 Have fun looking at all the cool options!